Ideal for

 Zanzibar after Tanzania for the most natural safari-to-sea flow.
 Zanzibar after Kenya when the route needs an easier beach close.
 Zanzibar on its own when the objective is a short premium coastal stay.

 Stone Town arrival logic matters because it shapes the first island impression and onward transfer flow.
 North-coast beach zones work best when the stay is long enough to justify the movement.
-Jozani or sea excursions fit better as selective layers, not as the main reason to choose the island.
+Jozani or sea excursions belong as selective layers, not as the main reason to choose the island.

 Quick comparison

-These three work well together, but they do not solve the same travel objective.
-This view helps clarify rhythm, entry logic and who usually benefits most from each one.
+These three destinations work beautifully together, but they do not solve the same objective.
+This comparison helps clarify tempo, entry logic and the kind of guest each destination serves best.

 Why these three work together

 Kenya, Tanzania and Zanzibar cover the strongest East Africa travel logic without making the route feel scattered.
-Kenya supports confident arrivals and clean safari access, Tanzania adds depth and pace where safari matters most, and Zanzibar gives the route a softer close.
-Planned well, they create one coherent journey instead of disconnected pieces.
+Kenya brings a confident beginning, Tanzania adds safari depth and atmosphere, and Zanzibar gives the journey its softer landing.
+Planned properly, they feel like one continuous story rather than disconnected bookings.